 Knowing the amount of energy left in a battery compared with the energy it had when it was full gives the user an indication of how much longer a battery will continue to perform before it needs recharging.
+It is a measure of the short term capability of the battery.
 Using the analogy of a fuel tank in a car, State of Charge (SOC) estimation is often called the "Gas Gauge" or "Fuel Gauge" function.

 The SOC is defined as the available capacity expressed as a percentage of some reference, sometimes its rated capacity but more likely its current (i.e. at the latest charge-discharge cycle) capacity but this ambiguity can lead to confusion and errors.
 It is not usually an absolute measure in Coulombs, kWh or Ah of the energy left in the battery which would be less confusing.

 The preferred SOC reference should be the rated capacity of a new cell rather than the current capacity of the cell.
 This is because the cell capacity gradually reduces as the cell ages.
 For example, towards the end of the cell's life its actual capacity will be approaching only 80% of its rated capacity and in this case, even if the cell were fully charged, its SOC would only be 80% of its rated capacity.
 Temperature and discharge rate effects reduce the effective capacity even further.
 This difference in reference points is important if the user is depending on the SOC estimation as he would in a real gas gauge application in a car.